 The County may upload additional information about the meeting at a later date and will notify interested parties when that happens.

 A community stakeholder group (CSG) comprising of different stakeholders will be established to advise the Department during the project.
 The CSG would comprise of volunteer stakeholders from the Residential District, including residents, property owners, and other individuals with vested interest in the historic survey and development standards associated with the Residential District.
 To maintain fair and even composition, the Planning Department intends to select individuals from the following stakeholder areas:

 - Residents of the San Juan Hill Area (the sub-group concerned with preservation of character and history of their neighborhood);

 - Residents of other neighborhoods that make up the Residential District;

 - Historical Heritage Commission (HHC).

-The Planning Department intends to create an eight-member group.
-As some of aforementioned stakeholder groups overlap, the Planning Department shall organize the nominations in the following manner:
+The Planning Department intends to create an nine-member group.
+As some of aforementioned stakeholder groups overlap, the Planning Department has organized the nominations in the following manner:

 - One (1) CRG member